denten-books/plain-text/5-surface.md

             1B4B1A "the relationships among the phrases of a sentence,

-            1B4B1B "among the statements of a list, 1B4B1C "and among the various level and members of a branch,
+            1B4B1B "among the statements of a list,

+            1B4B1C "and among the various level and members of a branch,

         1B4B2 "being able

-            1B4B2A "to view them in different ways, 1B4B2B "to rearrange them easily,
+            1B4B2A "to view them in different ways,

+            1B4B2B "to rearrange them easily,

             1B4B2C "to experiment with certain special
             portrayals,

+                1B4B2C1 "not available easily in unstructured
+                data

-                1B4B2C1 "not available easily in unstructured data 1B4B2C2 "or usable without the CRT display,
+                1B4B2C2 "or usable without the CRT display,

         1B4B3 "and being aware that

             1B4B3A "I can (and am seeking to) develop still further special conventions and computer aids

             1B4B3B "to make even more of this available and easy,

         1B4B4 "all tend to increase

             1B4B4A "my interest and experimentation

-            1B4B4B "and my conviction that this is but a peek at what is to come soon.
+            1B4B4B "and my conviction that this is but a peek at what is to come soon.[@engelbart_human_1969, 51]
 ```

 The passages appear too contrived to be spontaneous admissions of